-If your spouse isn’t a U.S. citizen, there are special estate and financial planning issues you should be aware of.
+If your spouse isn’t a U.S. citizen, you may face special estate and financial planning issues.
 These issues include how you should give assets to your noncitizen spouse while you are alive and how you should leave assets to your noncitizen spouse following your death.
+Failure to understand these issues could result in significant tax liability or other financial consequences.

-Federal gift tax laws apply to lifetime property transfers of all U.S. citizens and residents; under the current law, if your spouse is a U.S. citizen, any gifts you give to him or her during your life are free of federal gift tax, regardless of the amount (this is commonly referred to as the “unlimited marital deduction.”).
-If your spouse is a noncitizen however, your annual gift is limited to $143,000 for 2013.
-Gifts to your noncitizen spouse larger than the annual amount will be considered taxable gifts.
-Only when you have gifted over $143,000 to your noncitizen spouse will you actually have to pay federal gift taxes.
+Federal gift tax laws apply to lifetime property transfers of all U.S. citizens and residents; under the current law, if your spouse is a U.S. citizen, any gifts you give to him or her during your life are free of federal gift tax, regardless of the amount, which is commonly referred to as the “unlimited marital deduction.”
+If your spouse is not a citizen, however, your annual gift is limited to $145,000 for 2014.
+Any gifts to your noncitizen spouse that are larger than the annual amount will be considered taxable gifts.

 All assets left upon death to a U.S. citizen spouse qualify for the unlimited marital deduction.
-Noncitizen spouses don’t receive the benefit of the unlimited marital deduction for assets left to them at death.
-However, at death, the noncitizen spouse can receive up to $5.25 million in 2013 without having to pay federal estate taxes.
-This means that if your estate is worth more than $5.25 million, it may be subject to federal estate tax even if you distribute the overage amount to your noncitizen spouse.
+However, noncitizen spouses cannot receive the benefit of the unlimited marital deduction for assets left to them at death.
+However, at death, the noncitizen spouse can receive up to $5.34 million in 2014 – the gift and estate tax threshold – less the amount of any previous taxable gifts, without having to pay federal estate taxes.

-If your estate is worth more than the federal exemption amount and your Will or Revocable Trust doesn’t provide for a QDOT, your noncitizen spouse can transfer the inherited excess amount to a QDOT prior to the filing of your estate tax return and no later than one year after the due date of the return.
+If your estate is worth more than the federal exemption amount and your will or revocable trust doesn’t provide for a QDOT, you have another option.
+In such cases, your noncitizen spouse can transfer the inherited excess amount to a QDOT prior to the filing of your estate tax return.
+The trust must be created no later than one year after the estate tax return’s due date.

 If your estate is worth more than the federal exemption amount and there are significant retirement plan assets passing directly to your noncitizen spouse at your death, you should review additional planning issues with a qualified estate planning attorney.
 The options available for your noncitizen spouse in qualifying these assets for the marital deduction following your death are limited and can be complicated.